IHB1-Foundation/creditcoin-cdp/README.md

 ### Advanced Redemption (APR Cap + Tie Preference)

-- Targeting: Redemptions prioritize the lowest-interest vaults first.
+- Targeting: Redemptions prioritize the lowest-APR vaults first.
 Among equal APR vaults, the contract defaults to preferring larger debts first.
 You can override this behavior via `redeemAdvanced`.
 - APR Cap: Use `redeemWithCap` or `redeemAdvanced` to skip vaults above a maximum APR (WAD).
 Example: 3% APR cap = `0.03e18`.
 - Tie Preference: With `redeemAdvanced`, set `preferLargerDebt=true` to redeem from larger debts first (default), or `false` for smaller debts first.